PietJ95/p3ops-1920-green/Documentatie/charlie1/troubleshoot.md

 ### Resolve ip address issue

-Bravo 1 should have a static 172.16.1.66 as IPv4 address with a /24 subnetmask.
+Charlie 1 should have a static 172.16.1.67 as IPv4 address with a /24 subnetmask.
 Check which ip the VM has configured by using ip a

 ``` bash
     ip a